 If you are a married couple filing a joint Ohio income tax return, you may qualify for a joint filing credit.
 You can take this credit only if each spouse has qualifying Ohio adjusted gross income of $500 or more.
 Qualifying Ohio adjusted gross income does not include income from Social Security benefits, most railroad retirement benefits, uniformed services retirement income, interest, dividend and capital gain distributions, royalties, rents, capital gains, and state or local income tax refunds.
 This credit is limited to a maximum of $650.

 Our program will automatically calculate this credit based on your entries in the federal program.

 Ohio offers a credit for taxes paid to another state on income that was taxed in both states.
-We will automatically calculate this credit for your Ohio Resident return if you have a Nonresident return created on your account.
-If the other state is a Part-Year return, you will need to enter the information manually within the TaxSlayer accoount if required.
+We will automatically calculate this credit for your Ohio Resident return if you have a Nonresident return created within your TaxSlayer account.
+If the other state is a Part-Year return, you will need to enter the information manually within the TaxSlayer account if required.

 Ohio has reciprocity agreements with Indiana, Kentucky, Michigan, Pennsylvania and West Virginia.
 Under this agreement, the income earned in these states for Wages and Salaries is taxable to Ohio and should be included on the Ohio return.